Xuande Emperor: Mongolia

 During the Xuande era, there was relative calm on the northern border.
 The Jurchens, who lived in present-day Manchuria, acknowledged Ming sovereignty and did not oppose the expeditions led by eunuch Yishiha.
 These expeditions even reached the mouth of the Amur River.
 The Eastern Mongols were ruled by Arughtai, while the Western Mongolian Oirats were led by Toghon.
 However, Arughtai was not recognized by the Uriankhai Mongols in the southeast of Mongolia.
-As a result, he maintained friendly relations with the Ming dynasty and engaged in trade, exchanging horses for silk and tea.
+He therefore maintained friendly relations with the Ming dynasty and engaged in trade, exchanging horses for silk and tea.

 In October 1428, the Uriankhaians were known to occasionally raid the borderlands, but during an inspection in which the Emperor was accompanied by 3,000 soldiers, they were successfully driven away.
 By May 1430, the Chinese had fortified cities along the border between China and the steppe (along the later Great Wall of China) south of Kaiping (formerly the Yuan capital of Shangdu and the last Ming garrison in the steppe) and then withdrew from it.
 This shortened the border, providing relief to exhausted troops, but was later criticized by historians.
 This shift in the border to the south and the loss of a base in the steppe made it much more challenging for the Chinese to conduct raids against the Mongols.

 The Ming government had hoped that the Eastern Mongols would be able to defeat the Oirats, but the Oirats proved to be stronger and launched repeated attacks against the Eastern Mongols.
 In September 1434, the Oirats were successful in defeating and killing Arughtai.
 After this victory, Toghon maintained good relations with the Ming dynasty.